estebanDT30/luna-bot/README.md

 ### AKA: GameBoy0665

 Another bot for Discord.
 Hoping to being able to do a lot of incredible functions.
 House made.

+*For now, a pending project.
+Sorry, doesn't expect frequent updates.*